Topics Map > Human Resources > HR Systems

 The employee will have the option to print a receipt at the completion of Section 1.
 They will also be informed that the next step is to present documents for Section 2 in person, along with a list of acceptable documents.

-Section 2 must be completed by the representative by the third day of work, and after the employee completes Section 1.
+Section 2 must be completed by you, the I-9 manager, by the third day of work, and after the employee completes Section 1.
 The purpose of this section is to verify original documents that support the information provided by the employee in Section 1.

 Important Note: You must not specify which documents that the employee presents, so long as the employee has either one List A document, or one document each from List B and List C. A full list of acceptable documents is available in the I-9 instructions.
 However, to fulfill E-Verify requirements, any List B document that the employee presents must have a photograph.

-In Part A, the representative will select the document or documents presented by the employee.
-They must ensure that the documents reasonably relate to the employee, appear genuine and original, and that they match the information from Section 1.
-The representative can see a summary of the Section 1 information by clicking the “View Section 1 Employee Information” link above Part A.
+In Part A, you will select the document or documents presented by the employee.
+Ensure that the documents reasonably relate to the employee, appear genuine and original, and that they match the information from Section 1.
+You can see a summary of the Section 1 information by clicking the “View Section 1 Employee Information” link above Part A.

 After selecting the documents, fill in the required information: